teto/mptcp-pm/README.md

-This is a rewrite in haskell of the python netlink module. nix-shell -p 'haskellPackages.ghcWithHoogle(p: with p; [netlink optparse-applicative ])'
+This is a userspace path manager for the linux multipath TCP kernel, starting from version v0.95.

+The software

 The netlink module asks for GENL_ADMIN_PERM => The operation requires the CAP_NET_ADMIN privilege